-Management measures included in the ASMFC's Interstate FMP include a recreational bag limit of one fish per person and a minimum size limit of 36 inches FL or TL equivalent.
-Vessel limits will be determined once individual states set their seasonal restrictions, but may not exceed six fish per vessel.
-The Interstate FMP sets state-specific allocations of a coastwide recreational harvest limit that is equivalent to the federal Atlantic group cobia recreational ACL (Table 1.5.1).
-The Interstate FMP requires evaluation of recreational harvest overages of specific-state allocations over a three-year time period.
+The Interstate FMP sets state-specific allocations of an Atlantic recreational harvest limit that is equivalent to the federal Atlantic group cobia recreational ACL (Table 1.6.2).
+The Interstate FMP requires evaluation of recreational harvest overages of state-specific allocations over a three-year time period.
 If overages occur, states are required to adjust management measures to reduce harvest in the subsequent three-year period.

-Table 1.5.1.
-State-specific allocations of a coastwide recreational harvest limit that is equivalent to the federal Atlantic cobia ACL of 620,000 pounds whole weight.
+Table 1.6.2.
+State-specific allocations of an Atlantic recreational harvest limit that is equivalent to the federal Atlantic cobia ACL of 620,000 pounds whole weight.